tamasmagyarhunor88/CV/README.md

 **Cunard's Queen Elizabeth MS** (2011 december to 2012 february)
 *Junior waiter*

+### I care about
+  - Diversity in tech
+  - Docker / DevOps
+  - IoT
+  - Fintech
+  - JavaScript

+### You can also talk with me about
+  - Wine, Whisky
+  - Cooking all the english breakfasts and MR burgers and best steaks
+  - Self development / Emotional intelligence / Success

+### Sports I do
+  - Table tennis
+  - Tennis
+  - Football

 I speak Hungarian, Romanian and English

 [Makers Academy]: https://www.makersacademy.com